-YOGA ASANA: STRUCTURE & FORM — A yoga class that creates an environment for students to explore the benefits of individual yoga asanas, with or without the use of props.
+YOGA (60 minutes) — A yoga class that creates an environment for students to explore the benefits of individual yoga asanas, with or without the use of props.
 Students can build balanced strength and stamina when postures are properly executed.
 All classes open with a centering meditation and pranayama (breathing techniques), then transition to more energizing poses, featuring standing & balancing postures.
-Classes include cleansing twists, some inversions with options to suit all students, and finish with grounding poses that complete your yoga practice.
+Classes include twists, some inversions with options to suit all students, and finish with grounding poses that complete your yoga practice.
 Focus is placed upon inner awareness and potential.
 This class is open to students of all levels.

-LIGHT VINYASA — This class incorporates movements that are encountered in many familiar vinyasa classes, but at an unhurried pace.
-A mellow, flowing class that links breath to movement, emphasizing proper alignment.
-A slower, more methodical approach to movement allows for greater time to embrace each point in the sequence.
+YOGA MOVEMENT (75 minutes)– This is a class that incorporates creative, intuitive movements, variations of familiar vinyasa sequences, and harmonious qi gong movement — all at an unhurried pace.
+A mellow, flowing class that links breath to movement.
+Plus, a slower, more methodical approach to movement allows for greater time to embrace each point in the sequence.
 This class helps to build balanced strength and increased flexibility.
-Poses are fluidly linked, with greater precision, in a flow that empowers each student to explore the full range of their potential.
+Poses are fluidly linked, with greater precision and alignment-emphasis, into a flow that empowers each student to explore the full range of their potential.
 This class is for both seasoned practitioners and newer students.

-MEN’S NUDE YOGA — A weekly yoga class for men, with freedom from the layer of ego and superficiality that is our clothing.
-An unclothed class eschews the status that is so closely linked to what we wear — it evens out the playing field.
+BODY-FREEDOM YOGA for MEN (60, or 75 minutes)– An unclothed (nude) class that is open to all men: straight, gay, bi-sexual, and male-identified trans men.
+An empowering yoga class that is free from the layer of ego and superficiality that is our clothing — it evens out the playing field.
 It also requires us to answer to deeper questions surrounding trust, body-image, and acceptance.
 For men, this can help to dismantle the stifling stress of competition, and the struggle for power.
 This class both challenges, and emboldens practitioners to be less attached to appearances, and more in tune to their own bodies.
 We literally step out of our comfort zones.
 The practice is then less externally motivated, and more internally guided.

 Class is for men 18 years and older.
 All students MUST bring their own mats (for hygienic reasons), plus a towel.